 Target Population, Strength Characteristics & Root Causes

-The population of domestic violence and/or sexual assault victims arriving daily to our shelter has shown to be either under educated, lacking employable skills or both.
-This does NOT mean that domestic violence or sexual assault victims in general are under educated or lacking employability.
+The population of domestic violence and/or sexual assault victims arriving daily to our shelter has shown to be either under-educated, lacking employable skills or both.
+This does NOT mean that domestic violence or sexual assault victims in general are under educated or lacking employability skills.
 Traditionally women and children, who seek shelter long term in situations of abuse, do so because they have no other avenue available to them.
 Many of these victims were not allowed to work outside of the home and did not or were not allowed to participate in the financial contributions or decisions in the relationships they fled.
-A great many of these women have no extended family available to them to either lend comfort, emotional support or be a source of empowerment for them.
-For some arriving to shelter, the history of abuse has been generational and they have known no other life from their own childhood, to their now own adult relationship.
-Many who return to abusive relationships do so because they cannot support their financial survival independent of the abuser.
-In today’s economy, it can often take two incomes to support one household.
-For the woman fleeing abuse with three small children in tow and without as much as a high school education, it is virtually impossible to meet the financial obligations to support a family of four on a minimum wage job.
-Because it is difficult, if not impossible, many women if they do not return to the abuser will become a victim of a life on government aid and poverty.
+A great many of these women have no extended family available to them to either lend comfort, emotional support, or be a source of empowerment for them.
+For some arriving to shelter, the history of abuse has been generational and they have known no other life from their own childhood to their own adult relationship.
+Many who return to abusive relationships do so because they cannot support themselves financially independent of their abuser.
+In today’s economy, two incomes often support one household.
+For the woman fleeing abuse with small children in tow and without a high school education, it is impossible to support a family with a minimum wage job.
+Many will then return to their abuser only to fall victim again and begin a life on government aid and poverty.